+- (3) The LightCycler® 480 High Resolution Melting Master is compatible with additives (e.g., DMSO) that enhance amplification of GC-rich sequences. - Solution on this Product" on page 16 or refer to the LightCycler® 480 Gene Scanning Software Manual.

+Assay Time

-- ▲ The performance of the kit described in this Instruction Manual is warranted only when it is used with the LightCycler® 480 Real-Time PCR System. - (3) The LightCycler® 480 High Resolution Melting Master is compatible with additives (e.g., DMSO) that enhance amplification of GC-rich sequences. - Solution on this Product" on page 16 or refer to the LightCycler® 480 Gene Scanning Software Manual. - Assay Time Variable, depending on the number of cycles and the annealing time.
-For example, if the cycling program specifies 45 cycles and an annealing time of 10 seconds, a LightCycler® 480 System PCR run for gene scanning will last about 75 minutes including 10 minutes pre-incubation time and 15 min high resolution melting.
+Variable, depending on the number of cycles and the annealing time.
+For example, if the cycling program specifies 45 cycles and an annealing time of 10 seconds, a LightCycler® 480 PCR run for gene scanning will last about 75 minutes including 10 minutes pre-incubation time and 15 min high resolution melting.